 While the side effects of statins are important to keep in mind, overall, the benefits of lowering LDL with statins far outweigh the low likelihood of an adverse effect for the vast majority of adults at elevated risk for ASCVD.
 Fear of adverse effects should not prevent a healthcare provider from prescribing a statin, though it is important to be alert for a severe reaction to a statin and take it seriously.
 Providers should also be careful of factors that can increase the risk of side effects presenting in a patient, especially interacting medications.
 Ultimately, lowering LDL-C is incredibly important when it comes to improving heart health, and with only 55% of US adults needing cholesterol medicine currently taking it, statins are still a great way to prevent vascular events.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Vascular Medicine, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Vascular Medicine, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet, Smoking

 Keywords: Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Cholesterol, LDL, Gemfibrozil, Mevalonic Acid, Midazolam, Macrolides, Lovastatin, Risk Factors, Myalgia, Pandemics, Cyclosporine, Muscle Cramp, Secondary Prevention, Diet, Mediterranean, Immunosuppressive Agents, Influenza, Human, Protease Inhibitors, Genetic Predisposition to Disease, Nocebo Effect, Autoimmunity, Intracranial Aneurysm, Brain Ischemia, Cause of Death, Hypercholesterolemia, Hydroxymethylglutaryl CoA Reductases, Muscular Diseases, Myocardial Infarction, Myositis, Primary Prevention, Diabetes Mellitus, Risk Reduction Behavior, Mutation, Smoking, Cell Death, Anti-Bacterial Agents, Creatine Kinase, Receptors, LDL, Triglycerides